 How to Set and Reach Savings Goals

-Choose a Specific Reason to Save Money
+Choose a Specific Savings Goal

 You need to determine what you are saving money for.
 Your savings goal may be for a down payment on your home.
 You may be saving for a dream vacation or to pay for your next car.
 You may be saving for retirement or for an emergency fund.
 You may be saving for all of these reasons.

-Create a Timeline for Goal
+Create a Savings Timeline

-Some timelines are simple for example you may want to go on vacation in a year or you plan to have the down payment for your house ready in two years.
-Other goals, such as saving for retirement or an emergency fund, you may want to set benchmarks and dates that you want to reach these benchmarks.
+Some timelines are simple.
+For example, you may want to go on vacation in a year or have the down payment for your house ready in two years.
+For other goals, such as saving for retirement or an emergency fund, you may want to set benchmarks and dates that you want to reach these benchmarks.
 For example, you may determine that you want to have $50,000 in your retirement savings account by the time you reach age 30.

 Set Monthly Goals

-Find the Extra Money in Your Monthly Budget
+Find Extra Money in Your Monthly Budget

 Use the Right Savings Tool

-- If you are working towards more than one savings goal, you have several options available.
+If you are working toward more than one savings goal, you have several options available.
 You may choose to put all of the money into one account and simply keep a ledger at home of what amount goes to which goal.
-Or you may choose to have separate accounts for your savings goals.
+Or you may choose to have separate accounts for each of your savings goals.

 For example, you may opt to have one savings account that is simply for your emergency fund, and another account that you use to save for a home or vacation.
 This will help to protect the money that you are saving for those individual goals so that you aren't tempted to tap into one area of savings, like your emergency fund, as often.